posit-dev/publisher/extensions/vscode/README.md

 Everything is saved in the `.posit/` directory for easy reproducibility and collaboration.

-### Seamless collaboration

-Allow Collaborators to easily pick up where you left off by committing the `.posit/` directory to your version control system.
-Your team can deploy using the same deployments and configurations.

 ### Track all deployments for a project

 Easily track all deployments for a project with Posit Publisher.